approov/web-quickstart-fingerprintjs-javascript/README.md

 ## HOW IT WORKS?

 This is a brief overview of how the Approov cloud service and FingerprintJS fit together.
-For a complete overview of how frontend and backend fit together with the Approov cloud service we recommend to read the [Approov overview](https://approov.io/product) page on our website.
+For a complete overview of how frontend and backend fit together with the Approov cloud service we recommend the [Approov overview](https://approov.io/product) page on our website.

 ### FingerprintJS